Tag: Healing

 Alignment is only the starting point

+What is personal alignment?
 There are many groups, practices and practitioners working today, all teaching different modalities of wellness and wellbeing.
-Everything from Body Somatic, Energy Healing, Shamanic Healing to Qigong and many different forms of Yoga and breathwork practices which revolve around bringing different aspects of your being into alignment, activating greater parts of yourself and working on personal attunement.
+Everything from Body Somatic, Energy Healing, Shamanic Healing to Qigong and many different forms of Yoga and breath work practices which revolve around bringing different aspects of your being into alignment, activating greater parts of yourself and working on personal attunement.
 All practices and modalities have a truth within them, when you find a practice or teaching you resonate with the most important aspect is to feel into the authenticity in which the teacher and group operates.
 Find what is right for you.

 For many teachings and practices finding a state of alignment is the goal.
 This can sometimes be confusing to students.
 The goal of the practice is to find alignment, but a common misunderstanding by students is that they think the practice is to invoke a state of serenity in everything they do, approaching life with an outlook of zen and calm.
 Alignment to me is something different and doesn’t necessarily mean serenity or calmness.
 For me it is simply a state where we have access to greater aspects of who we really are and a deeper understanding of our true nature, capability and importantly capacity.